cgchiraggupta/college-/README.md

-this repo contains my alk college lab/class codes
+this repo contains my all college lab/class codes